LOYNO Master Plan: Our Jesuit Values

 Explore your spirituality through our Interfaith Ministries, designed to serve the needs of diverse faith traditions and backgrounds.

 You can deepen your connections to other students and reflect on your faith by joining one of our ministry retreats held throughout the year.
 Take part in our Lenten Retreat in Daily Life (available in English and Spanish) to receive spiritual reflections on the daily scriptures emailed each morning throughout Lent.
-We also invite you to the 18th Annotation Retreat, which is an introductory experience to the Spiritual Exercises of St. Ignatius Loyola that takes place annually during Lent.
+We also invite you to the 18th Annotation Retreat, which is an introductory experience to the Spiritual Exercises of St. Ignatius Loyola.
 It includes daily, individual prayer with provided meditations from the Spiritual Exercises, as well as optional opportunities for individual spiritual direction.

 Learning From Experience